ecofic/tailor.js/README.md

 only returns the content (HTML, CSS, JavaScript, images, etc) that's needed, you will use less bandwidth.
 Using less bandwidth means lower cost.

-TailorJS empowers you to configure "layouts".
-A layout specifies different views or the same page.
+TailorJS empowers you to configure "layouts" to adapt on the fly.
+A layout specifies different views of a same page.
 For example, imagine a user visiting your site at "http://www.mysite.com/welcome".
 You may want to show one view if they visit from their laptop and another if they are on their phone.
 TailorJS provides a "hook" that allows you to respond acoordingly on the server.
 This is different than a responsive site where all of the code gets downloaded at once.